-In this, the reader of the poem can see the division between author and reader, though they both are in the “dream” together.
-The reader cannot get enough of “the tale” since they only experience what is delivered to them from the author.
+In this, the reader of ‘Life is but a Dream’ can see the division between author and reader, though they both are in the “dream” together.
+The reader cannot get enough of “the tale” since they only experience what is delivered to them by the author.
 The author, however, could have the character in his mind even after the story wraps up, so the plot does not have to end.
 In this, the character could feel like a “haunt[ing]” element that will not let the author go.

 By pairing up these ideas in such a back-to-back notion, with the first two stanzas showing the pleasantness of the reader and the following two representing the author’s frustrations, the juxtaposition is clear.
 Not only does this show the two elements at their highest levels due to being paired with an opposite idea, but it also expresses the odd pairings that are connected to “Wonderland.”
 The placing of at-odd elements so close together is relatable to illogical “Wonderland” concepts like people as Chess pieces or roses being painted.